 Should my child go to school/nursery today?

-Information in this guide is taken from the Public Health England guidelines “Health protection in schools and other childcare facilities: A practical guide for staff on managing cases of infectious diseases in schools and other childcare settings.
+Information in this guide is taken from the UK Health and Security Agency guidelines “Health protection in schools and other childcare facilities: A practical guide for staff on managing cases of infectious diseases in schools and other childcare settings.

 For more information go to Cough and Cold.